chrisgrieser/nvim-spider/README.md

 ```

 ### Skipping Insignificant Punctuation
-A sequence of one or more punctuation characters is considered significant if it is surrounded by whitespace and does not includes any non-punctuation characters.
+A sequence of one or more punctuation characters is considered significant if it is surrounded by whitespace and does not include any non-punctuation characters.

 ```lua
 foo == bar .. "baz"